rajeevctrl/MachineLearningChallenge/README.md

  b.
 Compute total number of orders for a particular T4 level for a particular merchant.

  c.
+Compute average cost for each T4 level for each merchant.

     Average cost of each order for T4 level = total price / total orders.

  d.
 Now returns and cancellation of orders reduce overall money gained from sales.
 So compute amount lost due to return and cancellation for a particular T4 for a particular merchant:

- e.
     Amount loss due to return= num orders returned * average price of an order

- f.
     Amount loss due to cancellation= num orders cancelled * average price of an order.

  g.
 Now actual amount earned is: